 "Oh."
 I leaned against the dresser with my wand in hand.
 It was thirteen inches of redwood carved with runes and decorated with blue and green dragon scales.
 It also made a handy stake in case of emergency.
 "A keeper.
 She must not have taken the whole wizard thing seriously at first."

 "She didn't."
 He twitched as his memory kicked around.
 "Thought I was a nut.
-Or I did parties, shows, and crystal balls."
+Or I did parties, shows, crystal balls, and rabbits out of hats."

-"You do parties, shows, and crystal balls."
+"You do parties, shows, crystal balls and rabbit out of hats."
 I nodded thinking it over.
 "The Conclave pays well enough to survive, not to fight, and you can't make a living as a professional wizard."

 "Yeah, the parties did help."
 He groaned and rubbed his eyes.
 "Haven't been any good bounties recently either.
-I'm goin' to actually have to teach you guys somethin'."
+I'm goin' to actually have to teach ya guys somethin'."

 "Oh noooo...learning?"
 I covered my mouth and gasped as he angrily looked up at me.
-"So she bought the actually-a-wizard thing."
-I dropped the fake surprise and bounced the idea around in my head.
-"Spells, potions, demons, ghosts, subtle and quick to anger, the whole bit?"
+I dropped the subject with a smile.
+"So she bought the hey-I'm-actually-a-wizard thing."
+I bounced the idea around in my head for a moment.
+"Spells, potions, demons, ghosts, subtle and quick to anger, the whole thing?"

 I admit that people are pretty open to the idea of a wizard, given that ghosts are becoming more of an acceptable idea every day, with fortune tellers on every corner, but given that Harry Potter burned while Twilight was put back on the shelves, I'm inclined to think human kind still has ways to go before I can start selling my particular skill set for money.
 After all, what am I going to do?
 Put an ad in the paper?
 Have me filed under Wizards in the Yellow Pages?
 I'd spend more time fending off people who think I'm crazy than earning any actual money.